 Final Thoughts

 Cats can get fleas, and it’s our responsibility to help them get rid of these parasites.
-With a good understanding of what fleas are and how cats get them, we can take the steps needed to protect our best friends from these parasites.
+With a good understanding of what fleas are and how cats get them, we can take the steps needed to protect our pets from these parasites.

 Frequently Asked Questions